Reviews You Can Rely On

 Conclusion

-A critical gear consideration like a water filter or purifier warrants research and excellent hands-on testing.
+A critical gear consideration, such as a water filter or purifier, warrants thorough research and hands-on testing.
 Whether you are filtering water for a group or simply want to add a backup to your emergency kit, this is where we come in.
 We hope that our insights have helped you in your search and in narrowing down your options.
 Happy trails!

 Amber King, Jessica Haist, and Trish Matheny